carbon-language/carbon-lang/clang/docs/ClangFormat.rst

 There is an integration for :program:`vim` which lets you run the :program:`clang-format` standalone tool on your current buffer, optionally selecting regions to reformat.
-The integration has to form of a `python`-file which can be found under `clang/tools/extra/clang-format/clang-format.py`.
+The integration has the form of a `python`-file which can be found under `clang/tools/extra/clang-format/clang-format.py`.

-This can be integrated by mapping the following to your `.vimrc`:
+This can be integrated by adding the following to your `.vimrc`:

 .. code-block:: console